poweredbyniks/SQL-interview-questions/README.md

 Constraints are rules that decide what kind of data can enter into the database tables.
 SQL server has six types of constraints and we will explore all these constraints here with suitable examples.
 The constraints that we are going to explore are listed below:

-•	Primary Key Constraint
+•Primary Key Constraint

-•	Foreign Key Constraint
+•Foreign Key Constraint

-•	Not Null Constraint
+•Not Null Constraint

-•	Unique constraint
+•Unique constraint

-•	Default Constraint
+•Default Constraint

-•	Check Constraint
+•Check Constraint

 This constraint is useful to stop storing the null entries in the specified columns.
 We will mark student name column as not null column.
 This allows us to always have some entries in the student name column of the student table without having NULL.
 Here are the steps:

-1. As you did previously, bring up the table design view by clicking the modify context menu for the table.
+1.As you did previously, bring up the table design view by clicking the modify context menu for the table.

-2. Remove the check mark as shown in the picture below.
+2.Remove the check mark as shown in the picture below.
 This action will enable the Not   Null constraint for the StudName column.

 Example: